-- 1. A 'looked after child' or a child who was previously looked after but immediately after being looked after became subject to an adoption, child arrangements, or special guardianship order.
+- 1. A 'looked after child' or a child who was previously looked after but immediately after being looked after became subject to an adoption, child arrangements, or special guardianship order, this includes a child who was previously in state care outside of England and have ceased to be in state care due to being adopted.
 A looked after child is a child who is (a) in the care of a local authority, or (b) being provided with accommodation by a local authority in the exercise of their social services functions (section 22(1) of the Children Act 1989 applies).
 Evidence must be provided.
 (Note c) - 2.
 Children who need a place at the school on exceptional and compelling social, psychological, or medical grounds.
 Evidence must be provided (Note d) - 3.
-Children of church families with letters of support from the parish priests or churchwardens of the parish of St Botolph's Heene, or St Matthew's Worthing.
+Children of families who are sustained, regular worshippers at St Botolph's Heene, or St Matthew's Worthing.
 (Note g) - 4.
-Children of church families with letters of support from another church minister or leader (Anglican or other), whose home address is within the parish of St Botolph's Heene, St Matthew's Worthing or the Local Authority Catchment Area (Notes b, e, f, g and h). - 5.
+Children of families who are sustained, regular worshippers at another church (Anglican or other), whose home address is within the parish of St Botolph's Heene, St Matthew's Worthing or the Local Authority Catchment Area (Notes b, e, f, g and h). - 5.
 Children whose home address is located within the designated school catchment area at the time of application and remains so at the time of allocation.
 (Notes b and f) - 6.
 Children whose home address is located within the designated parishes of St Botolph's Heene or St Matthew's Worthing.
 (Notes b and e) - 7.
 Children not satisfying a higher criterion a) In each category brothers or sisters will have priority.
 Sibling status will only apply if children have a sibling attending school at the time of application who will still be on the roll at the time of admission.
 Siblings may be half or step siblings living permanently at the same address as their older brother or sister.